File Type and Resolution

 No display is going to be 100% honest (accurate) even after calibration and profiling.
 The display is your window to seeing what the file actually looks like, so if the hardware is lying to you, how can you trust it to evaluate what the file actually looks like?

-The only way to see with 100% accuracy what a file will look like when printed on a specific paper using a specific device is to actually print it on said paper and device!
+The only way to see with 100% accuracy what a file will look like when printed on a specific paper/ink/device combination, is to actually print it on said paper and device!
 Artist Proofs are a long-standing tradition in fine-art print-making that allow the artists and their print-maker to see with complete clarity what the start of an edition will look like prior to investing resources into the full run.
+A well calibrated high-end display may get you 80-90% there, but even perfect color doesn’t properly represent the emotive response of the print.
+Backlit and reflective images feel and render differently.

-Any other method of previewing or proofing is a facsimile and is always open to errors.
+Any method of previewing or proofing other than the artist’s proof is a facsimile and is always open to more errors.

 There are many variables that can adversely affect the honesty of your display.
 This partial list includes the most common: